Top

 However, there are some exceptions and nuances to this rule:

-• Discovery rule: Under the discovery rule, the statute of limitations may be extended if the patient did not immediately discover the injury or its connection to medical malpractice.
+• Discovery Rule: Under the discovery rule, the statute of limitations may be extended if the patient did not immediately discover the injury or its connection to medical malpractice.
 In such cases, the two-year period begins when the patient reasonably should have discovered the injury and its cause.

-• Statute of repose: Pennsylvania also has a statute of repose, which sets an absolute deadline for filing medical malpractice lawsuits regardless of when the injury was discovered.
+• Statute of Repose: Pennsylvania also has a statute of repose, which sets an absolute deadline for filing medical malpractice lawsuits regardless of when the injury was discovered.
 In Pennsylvania, the statute of repose for medical malpractice cases is seven years from the date of the alleged act of malpractice.
 However, there are exceptions to this rule as well, particularly in cases involving minors or individuals with disabilities.

 • Minors: If the injured party is a minor (under the age of 18) at the time of the alleged malpractice, the statute of limitations is typically tolled (paused) until they reach the age of 18.
 In other words, minors generally have until their 20th birthday to file a medical malpractice lawsuit.

-Do I Need Expert Testimony?
+Do I Need Expert Testimony in My Medical Malpractice Case?

 Yes, in Pennsylvania, expert testimony is typically required to establish the standard of care and to demonstrate how the defendant healthcare provider's actions or omissions breached that standard, resulting in harm to the patient.
 The expert witness must be qualified in the same or a similar field as the defendant and must provide testimony regarding what a competent healthcare provider would have done in similar circumstances.